This resources page is a list of free tools to help you start, run, and grow your own food blog.

 Sandisk SD Memory Card 64GB – large memory cards are getting cheaper.
 We love this 64GB card because it processes images fast and can hold tons of content without running out of space.

-Mediavine – our choice for the advertising on our blog.
-They are excelling to work with and make getting set up a breeze.
+Adthrive – our primary advertising partner.
+They are excellent to work with and make getting set up a breeze.
 They also do a lot of work on their end to serve up ads in an efficient way so our blog speed does not dip too much.

 Amazon Associates – our go to source for affiliate marketing.
 This helps us easily make product recommendations for the ingredients, products, and tools we use to make each recipe.
 It’s helpful for users too because they can easily add ingredients to their Amazon list in preparation for making one of our recipes.
 It’s free to sign up and one of the main benefits is you can earn a commission on a user’s entire cart purchase within a certain amount of time after they add your recommended product to their cart.
 Pretty sweet.